egw6vx/GUI_for_ES-clincases_dashboard/README.md

 The dashboard that is output by this GUI is a reflection of the environmental surveillance dashboard linked here: https://dhakaesforsars-cov-2.research.virginia.edu/

-The Dhaka dashboard was created in order to relay our
+The Dhaka dashboard was created in order to relay our SARS-CoV-2 environmental surveillance and COVID-19 clinical case data from 52 collection sites and 21 wards in Dhaka, Bangladesh.
+It is reported to the National Task Force in Bangladesh each week and allows our team to relay our results in real-time.
+Government and public health officials are able to view hots spots for COVID-19 incidence geographically and view trends in the data through color-coded tables and longitudinal plots.

 After presenting this dashboard at international conferences and discussing it with research teams in Pakistan, India, and Nepal, it was clear that these teams desired a way to present their results to public health officials and government partners.
-However, some teams lacked the dedicated personnel to design a computational-heavy dashboard.
+However, some teams lacked the dedicated personnel to design a compute-intensive dashboard.
 This GUI serves as solution to the need for dedicated personnel, and instead allows research teams to design the dashboard themselves.

 ### Acknowledgements
 The backbone for the original ES dashboard in Dhaka is supported by the Bill & Melinda Gates Foundation.
 This project would not be possible without our collaborators at icddrb, IEDCR, a2i, and Imperial College of London.